 2. Click on Create a list.

-3. Add the name of your list, a short description (optional) and choose if it is public or private.
+3. Add the name of your list, a short description (optional) and choose if it is public or private (only you can see a private list).

 You find users to add by: